HarshvardhanThosar/WebDevelopmentGuide/README.md

 # WebDevelopmentGuide
-This is repository that holds a set of documents which may be helpful for beginners in web development.
+This is a repository that holds a set of documents which may be helpful for beginners in web development.